Huddle Up For Harlem's Kids

 How to Get Involved

-Step One for us is capturing the State of Play in East Harlem through an exclusive report to be published by the Aspen Institute in Winter 2017.
+Step One for us is capturing the State of Play in East Harlem through an exclusive report to be published by the Aspen Institute in Spring 2018.
 If you serve children in the area, please share your knowledge and experience in the following survey:

 Step Two is convening local stakeholders to share our findings with you, identify opportunities to fill gaps, and connect community organizations with potential partners.
 Please fill out the following form to stay in touch with us: